 Research shows that people fall into four distinct personality types, each with different strengths and needs.
 By learning the characteristics of each, board members will be able to enhance their ability to work as an effective leadership team, and develop techniques to improve communication and reduce conflict.

-Board Self-Evaluation for Continuous Improvement - CBA 274 (3 units)
+CBA 274: Board Self-Evaluation for Continuous Improvement (3 credits)

 This course offers board members practical experience in understanding the process of board self-assessment, and how it can be used to improve the board’s functions and relationships.
 Learn about the various assessment tools, the benefits of board self-assessment, when to conduct a board self-assessment and the mistakes to avoid when doing self-assessments.